Earth Notes: On the Energy Solutions Expo (2011)Updated 2022-10-15.

 Brightlife and istoriaLED both claimed >100lm/W with a little wobble on the definition that I have to think about, but I did like the products that both were showing, particularly the Brightlife Quad2 ceiling lighting panels (CREE LEDs within) and the MR16 16V LED lights from IstoriaLED.

 Istoria generously gave me a couple of review samples (one warm/2700K+, one cool/6000K+) which I hope to report on in the next week or so.
 Both have an A+ energy rating, are 4.5W and 351lm (650 effective lm) and 50000h life.
 Initial subjective testing suggests that the cool light is nearly as bright as my 720lm/7W V5.

 Dialight big HID replacements (the SafeSite and DuroSite High Bay) at 150W (93lm/W) claiming to be replacements for 250--400W HIDs, and theirs were not the only massive LED lamps in the thousands of lumen range, eg the recessed modular LED light panel (ecoLED) shown by Topline Components.
 Considering the weak glow of the first red LEDs I got my hands on as an electronics hobbyist many many years ago, these were amazing to behold.

 However, sometimes you just need to keep light and heat out, and the SolarGard window films caught my eye.
-Apparently even their premium £60/m^2 film can in the appropriate places pay itself back withing 6 years (and typical film is half that cost), but critical to project succcess is modelling and measuring to find where it would be cost-effective.
+Apparently even their premium £60/m^2 film can in the appropriate places pay itself back within six years.
+Typical film is half that cost.
+But critical to project success is modelling and measuring to find where it would be cost-effective.